neoremind/fluent-validator/README.md

     }

 If you do not want to implement every method of the interface, you can simply use default `DefaulValidateCallback` just like the above  example and implement methods selectively.

 #### 2.8.5 RuntimeValidateException

 A RuntimeValidateException will be threw out containing the root cause exception from the `doValidate()` method.
-You can try-cath or handle it on your own.
+You can try-catch or handle it on your own.

 ## 3. JSR 303 - Bean Validation support

 If you are wondering what JSR 303 - Bean Validation specification, please spend some time [here](http://beanvalidation.org/1.0/spec/) before proceeding further.
-And get some knowledge backgroud of what Hibernate Validator is via [this link](http://hibernate.org/validator/).
+And get some knowledge background of what Hibernate Validator is via [this link](http://hibernate.org/validator/).

-JSR 303 - Bean Validation defines a metadata model and API for entity validation and Hibernate Validator is the best known implementation.
+JSR 303 - Bean Validation defines a metadata model and API for entity validation and Hibernate Validator is the best-known implementation.

 The following paragraphs will guide you through the steps required to integrate Hibernate Validator with Fluent Validator.